"I understand white people want our diamonds, yes. But how can my own people do this to each other?"Blood Diamond

-Poison dies in the confussion of a surprise attack, after being chased down unarmed, like many of his victims.
+- Poison dies in the confusion of a surprise attack, after being chased down unarmed, like many of his victims.
 Even better is that Solomon, the one he kidnapped and forced to dig diamonds for him, kills Poison with the very same shovel they forced him to pick up.

-The Jerk Ass reporter that tries to stop Solomon from getting a little orphan in the press bus saying that there is not enough space aboard presumably diez when the rebels lay waste on the vehicle.
+- The Jerk Ass reporter that tries to stop Solomon from getting a little orphan in the press bus saying that there is not enough space aboard presumably dies when the rebels lay waste to the vehicle.

-Magic Feather: A fairly tragic one, as Dia's identity as child-soldier "See-Me-No-More" is tied up in the cap that Poison gave him as part of his promotion.
-When that gets knocked off in the climactic battle, he reverts to plain old Dia... until having someone killed right in front of him.
+- Magic Feather: A fairly tragic one, as Dia's identity as child-soldier "See-Me-No-More" is tied up in the cap that Poison gave him as part of his promotion.
+When that gets knocked off in the climactic battle, he reverts to plain old Dia... until he sees someone killed right in front of him.

-Solomon: I thought you would try to take it from me.
+Solomon: I thought you would try to steal it from me.